 Restoration PAC is a super political action committee based in Oak Brook, Illinois.
 It has the stated goal to "independently sponsor political activities that advocate for the election or defeat of candidates across the country on the basis of adherence to the Blueprint for the Restoration of America.”
-Since 2016, the PAC has dominated by right-wing mega-donor and industrialist Richard Uihlein.
-Restoration PAC created in 2015 and by Restoration Action, a social welfare 501(c)(4) organization.
+Since 2016, the PAC has been dominated by right-wing mega-donor and industrialist Richard Uihlein.
+Restoration PAC was created in 2015 by Restoration Action, a social welfare 501(c)(4) organization.
 Both Restoration PAC and Restoration Action are led by Doug Truax, an Army veteran and former healthcare consultant.

 The Blueprint for the Restoration of America, which forms the ideological basis of Restoration PAC's political activities, contains numerous outlandish goals.
 These include, "Aggressively kill Islamic terrorists anywhere in the world," "Keep every option on the table at all times," "Ban government unions and eliminate the Department of Education," "Amend the constitution to require a balanced federal budget, term limits, and that all laws apply equally to Congress and the President," and "Reduce every federal tax by 25%."

 - 3 History

 - 4 Funding

 - 5 Core Financials